 They usually change their plan quickly when the see how expensive whole life insurance really is.
 Approximately 90% of the life insurance sold in the United States today is one of the term plan designs such as the common 20-year term life policy.

 No Medical Exam life insurance is another good choice to consider.
 Most applicants would jump at the chance to eliminate an exam.
 But getting the very lowest rates will usually come with the full underwriting process.
 The ParaMed exam usually take less than 20 minutes to complete and you get a free blood test and physical.
 The no medical exam life insurance plan designs are something you don’t want to overlook.
 These plan designs can easily be used for people with hazardous occupations and also want very fast underwriting times.

 The terminology high risk refers to a higher than normal probability for someone to have an accident or illness that could lead to a disability or death.
 This would then trigger a claim to the insurance carrier.

 This is virtually the same process as running a medical pre-screen when an applicant has medical conditions.
 By simply communicating with a few companies and getting their viewpoint on the outcome of an application, can save a lot of time.

 Taking a few extra minutes of an agent’s time to pre-screen an application before formally applying is something we do on a regular basis.
 It is always smart to know what the end result will be before an application is ever submitted.

 If you have a dangerous job and you are worried about getting life insurance.
 Put an end to your worries and give us a call today.
 Take advantage of our instant quoting system and review over 40 carriers and see first hand who has the lowest rates.
 After that, connect with us and we will explain your options in detail.
-Applying for life insurance with a high risk occupation is a common and simple process when using an experienced agent.
+Applying for life insurance with a high risk job is a common and simple process when using an experienced agent.